mdsc/java-packages/README.md

 # java-packages

-This repository is intended to simply hold gradle and maven packages for various java libraries.
+This repository is intended to simply hold gradle and maven packages for various java libraries, as well as common GitHub actions.